sobeychr/test-mock-api/nodejs/README.md

 ### Custom routes

-1. Create `src/routes.dev.js` file, _src/dynamicRoutes.js_ should automatically include the file into the compiler
+1. Create `src/routes.dev.js` file, _src/dynamicRoutes.js_ should automatically include the file into the application
 2. Create a function with the ExpressJS application as a parameter
 3. Export your function
 4. Write your own endpoints